ahmedmaher2481998/my-portfolio/README.md

 <!-- Todo -->

-3 - work details for forKify
+4 - fix all bugs

-4 - edu / course page
+- finish the ream on ur git hub
   5 - link to domain
   6 - write your c v
   7 - embedded the cv in the portfolio website
   8 - write the md file for the porfirio
-9 - add the porfirio as one of the websites
+  9 - add the porfirio as one of the websites / maybe 10 - write a small readme file for the forkify project
-10 - fix all bugs
+  11 - send the cv

 <!-- bugs to be fixed  -->